TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                  | <texture>,           // OR anisotropic roughness [0,1]^2
                                         // OR a texture with one or two channels (relative path)
                                         // DEFAULT: 0.5
-    "ndf": "{BS,GGX,Cos}",              // Name of the normal distribution function (default GGX) "absorption": [r,g,b],              // Absorption λ per meter (transmission = exp(-λ*d)) [0,inf]^3
-    "ior": float                        // Dielectric index of refraction
+    "shadowingModel": "{VCAVITY,SMITH}",// Name of the shadowing model (default VCAVITY) "ndf": "{BS,GGX,Cos}",              // Name of the normal distribution function (default GGX) "absorption": [r,g,b],              // Absorption λ per meter (transmission = exp(-λ*d)) [0,inf]^3 "ior": float                        // Dielectric index of refraction